While things will be a little different this winter, the NHS is still here to help should you suddenly fall ill or get injured.

 - Is it a cold or is it flu?
 Know the difference between the two and understand how you can treat these common conditions at home

 - Choose the right NHS service.
-If you need medical help but it’s not a 999 emergency, call NHS 111 for advice and support.
 This leaflet provides signposting advice and provides guidance on what to have in your medicine cabinet.

 - GP extended access– GP appointments are available evening and weekends.
 These are also available on bank holidays including Christmas Day, Boxing Day and New Years Day.
 Speak to your GP practice to make an appointment.